-If someone were to ask you what you value most, I’m sure that relationships with friends and family would come close to the top of the list.
-When the person you care about is living with an ostomy, they’ve likely been through a lot.
-Ostomy surgery is life-saving for many, but it’s also life-altering.
+If someone were to ask you what you value most, I’m sure that relationships with friends and family would be at the top of the list.
+When a person you care about is living with an ostomy, they’ve likely been through a lot.
+It's a life-saving surgery for many but it’s also life-altering.

-Simple, meaningful gestures can help a friend better cope with having an ostomy.
-Here are five simple ways to make the ostomate in your life feel special on World Kindness Day, or any day!
+It's the little things in life that mean the most.
+Here are five simple, yet meaningful ways to make the ostomate in your life feel special on World Kindness Day or any day!

 1. The Gift of Hydration